The McGraw Fellows

 Rosenblum, a former editor of the International Herald Tribune and Special Correspondent for the Associated Press, has covered breaking news and written investigative stories on geopolitics, economics and the environment from around the globe for more than four decades.
 An eight-time nominee for the Pulitzer Prize, he has received an Overseas Press Club Hal Boyle Award, top AP honors, and a James Beard Award for his book, OLIVES: The Life and Lore of a Noble Fruit.
 The author of 17 books, Rosenblum’s work has appeared in Vanity Fair, Foreign Affairs, the New York Review of Books, Nouvel Observateur, the New York Times Magazine and others.
 He teaches international reporting each spring at the University of Arizona.

-An award-winning journalist who has covered the borderlands and the U.S.-Mexico relationship for more than a decade, Villagran will use the Fellowship to examine bilateral water issues- specifically, the future of a deep underground aquifer that straddles the U.S.-Mexico border.
+An award-winning journalist who has covered the borderlands and the U.S.-Mexico relationship for more than a decade, Villagran used the Fellowship to examine bilateral water issues- specifically, the future of a deep underground aquifer that straddles the U.S.-Mexico border.
 Unlike the internationally governed waters of the Rio Grande, groundwater is not subject to bilateral agreements, leaving the U.S. and Mexico to jockey for a precious resource that is critical to both nations’ economic development.

-A graduate of Northwestern University’s Medill School of Journalism, Villagran has covered the finacial markets in New York, the drug war in Mexico and Latin America, and immigration and the border security in New Mexico.
+A graduate of Northwestern University’s Medill School of Journalism, Villagran has covered the financial markets in New York, the drug war in Mexico and Latin America, and immigration and the border security in New Mexico.
 She is based in the southern New Mexico for the Albuquerque Journal.